A great tip is to write down a diary of your day and find where you can incorporate more movement into your day.

 Most gyms & fitness studios offer free trials, so you can make the most of these and find an exercise you enjoy.

 The cheapest and easiest form of exercise, is walking.
 This doesn’t have to be a 5km daily walk.
 Researchers in the US have found that just 20 minutes of walking a day can greatly benefit your health, having anti-inflammatory effects and lowering the risk of chronic conditions such as obesity.

 If you want to step it up a notch whilst you’re on your walk, you can make the most of your own body weight, and outdoor workout stations, or even picnic benches which are great for bodyweight exercises such as push ups, step ups and tricep dips, to name a few.

-Exercise isn’t just about nutrition, or weight.
 Exercise is good for your heart, your circulation, your joints, your mental well-being…the list goes on.
 The possibilities are endless.
 Health should be a combined effort of exercise and nutrition, but exercise provides many health benefits that nutrition alone cannot.

-There are exercise options for everyone, and if you’re really concerned about where to start, you should contact an Accredited Exercise Physiologist who will be able to start your exercise program, safely.
+There are exercise options for everyone.
+If you’re really struggling about where to start, contact an Accredited Exercise Physiologist who will be able to start you on an exercise program safely.